Popmotion/popmotion/docs/learn/how-to/constrain-motion.md

 ### Spring back

-You'll notice that if you let go of the handle outside the slider's boundaries, it just sits still.
+You'll notice that if you release the handle outside the slider's boundaries, it just sits still.
 This is at odds with the perceived spring that binds the handle to the slider.

 For this, we can start a `spring` animation on the mouseup/touchend event.